 From a mathematical standpoint a duplication of the available data quantity halves the quantization noise.
 The tiny series from the region horsehead nebula illustrates this pretty well.

 As an experiment I took four exposures of 300 seconds each (ZWO ASI2600MC Pro) during full moon right into the light pollution of Frankfurt.
 The series of 1, 2, 3 and four integrated images was then stretched in Photoshop.
-With this little quanity of images the quantization noise decreases rather quick.
+With this little quanity of images the quantization not only the noise decreases rather quick, the finer structures get more pronounced as well.
 For a similar significant further reduction, we'd need 8 images, then 16, 32, 64 and so on.
 60 images of 300 seconds equals a total exposure time of 5 hours.
 This is where these long exposure times originate from in astro photography.

 But let us get back in time a little and check out one of my first deep sky image taken in 2006, the Andromeda galaxy.